MalayAgr/MesoNet-DeepFakeDetection/readme.md

 ### 2.4.
 Requirements

 The project has been developed on Python 3.8.8.
-It is recommended that you stick to this version to ensure that things do not break.
+It is recommended that you use this version to ensure that things do not break.

 Other requirements are as follows: